devendrn/devendrn.github.io/content/_index.md

 {{ messagecard(
     title="Hi there!"
     description="
-I'm Devendran S.S, an engineering student and computer enthusiast.
+I'm Devendran S.S, an engineering undergraduate and computer enthusiast.
 You can see some of my past works over here.
 Feel free to check them out.
 "
     socials_name="messagecard_socials"